+'''

+ACPI_STATUS

-ACPI_STATUS AcpiLoadTables (void)
+AcpiLoadTables (void)

+'''

-Status Exception code that indicates success or reason for failure.
-EXCEPTIONS AE_OK The table was successfully loaded and a handle returned.
+AE OK The table was successfully loaded and a handle returned.

 AE_BAD_CHECKSUM The computed table checksum does not match the checksum in the table.

 AE_BAD_HEADER The table header is invalid or is not a valid type.

 AE_NO_ACPI_TABLES The ACPI tables (RSDT, DSDT, FADT, etc.) could not be found in physical memory.
-AE_NO_MEMORY Insufficient dynamic memory to complete the operation.